https://indianmasterminds.com

 • Teacher Empowerment: AWTs now feel more confident in delivering the curriculum and managing their centers.

-• Broader Coverage: The initiative has successfully reached over 20 lakh people across Koppal district.
+• Broader Coverage: The initiative has successfully reached about 8 to 10 lakh people across Koppal district.

 In addition, innovative events like “Anganwadi Makala Shala Praveshotsava” (Graduation Day) and “Balamela”(Children’s Fair) have further enriched the learning experience.
 These events celebrate milestones and foster a sense of achievement among children.